 The Atlanta Opera Studio

 The Atlanta Opera Studio provides talented emerging artists with valuable performance experience working alongside internationally acclaimed operatic professionals.
 The artists will participate in masterclasses and specialized instruction, enhancing and deepening their professional education through coaching in language, stage skills, and career development.
 The Studio program has already helped launch the careers of 2016-17 season alums Brenna Corner and Santiago Ballerini, who returned to the Atlanta mainstage in 2017-18 as stage director for Carmen and as Tonio in The Daughter of the Regiment, respectively.

-Jonathan Bryan, a baritone from Dallas, Texas, is excited to join Atlanta Opera as a resident artist for the 2018-2019 season.
-He holds a Bachelor’s degree in vocal performance from Louisiana State University, and recently received his Master of Music degree from the Indiana University Jacobs School of music, where he studied with world-renowned baritone, Wolfgang Brendel.
+Hailing from Dallas, Texas, Jonathan Bryan returns to The Atlanta Opera for his second season as the company’s resident baritone.
+He holds a Bachelor’s degree in vocal performance from Louisiana State University, and received his Master of Music degree from the Indiana University Jacobs School of Music, where he studied with world-renowned baritone, Wolfgang Brendel.